nohn3043-arch/second-perspective/README.md

+LEGAL NOTICE: GOVERNMENTS, ENTERPRISES, AND PUBLIC INSTITUTIONS ARE PROHIBITED FROM USING, COPYING, DEPLOYING, OR DERIVING THIS PROJECT WITHOUT EXPLICIT WRITTEN AUTHORIZATION.
+ALL ACCESS CONSTITUTES ACCEPTANCE OF THESE TERMS.
 This document includes original copyrighted works, theoretical systems, structured paradigms and mathematical expression models.
 All content is fully protected by copyright law.
 Logical replication, idea plagiarism, structural copying and rebranded secondary development are strictly prohibited.

 A rational auditing tool for pre-decision scenarios.
 Used in the early stage of high-risk decision-making to systematically identify implicit assumptions, objective uncertainties and human cognitive biases.
 It relies on a neutral structural framework to restrict subjective defects in judgment.